foz-one/serviscall/README.md

 - Paystack / credit card integration
 - Database seeder (products & users)

-## Note on Issues
-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit

-## Usage

 ### Env Variables

-Create a .env file in then root and add the following
+Create a .env file in the root and add the following

 ```
 NODE_ENV = development